QTc Interval Calculator (Bazett & Fridericia)

 Formulas (with units)

 Most QT correction formulas assume RR is in seconds.
-This tool accepts RR in milliseconds and converts it internally to seconds.
+This tool accepts RR in seconds or converts from heart rate using RR seconds = 60 / heartRateBpm.

 Bazett